What are the stages of endometriosis?

 These criteria that make up the stages of endometriosis are graded on a point system to determine classification.
 First developed in 1973, the classification scheme has been revised and refined three times for a more precise method of documentation.
 A score of 1-15 indicates minimal or mild endometriosis, while a score of 16 or higher indicates moderate to severe.

 What is the problem with this method of classification?

 The scoring and stage of the disease are not indicative of the pain level.
-Staging was fundamentally developed as an indicator of endometriosis-associated infertility, and, therefore, has no specific correlation to any symptoms.
+Instead, this system was fundamentally developed as an indicator of endometriosis-associated infertility, and, therefore, has no specific correlation to any symptoms.
 This means that a woman in stage IV can be asymptomatic, while a stage 1 patient might be in debilitating pain.

 What is the best way to obtain a thorough classification of endometriosis?